A full guide for claims managers and examiners in each state of the United States.

 Communication & Escalation

-What is the process of claim adjusting (from start to finish)?
+What is the process of insurance claim adjusting (from start to finish)?

 Once a claim is assigned, there is initial contact and the adjuster reports follow.
 The examiners expect to hear that the claim was received, who is working on it, that initial contact was made (we say within 48 hours) a preliminary report given in a timely fashion, reports along the way, until the final report is done when the investigation is completed.
 We deliver reports and evidence from the investigation.
 All electronically, usually by email.
 Depending on the type of claim, and if we are assigned to do all of it or some of it, they take shorter or longer.